Tahira Kashyap RIDICULED Ayushmann Khurrana When He Said He Wanted To Become An Actor

 Tahira Kashyap's Cancer Battle

-Tahira Kashyap is diagnosed with breast cancer and is currently undergoing treatment and had preventive mastectomy.
-Her husband Ayushmann Khurrana is with her in every step of her life and she also shared a powerful and inspiring message on World Cancer Day on February 4, 2019.
+Tahira Kashyap was diagnosed with breast cancer and is currently undergoing treatment and had preventive mastectomy.
+Her husband Ayushmann Khurrana is with her at every step of her life and she also shared a powerful and inspiring message on World Cancer Day on February 4, 2019.

 On The Work Front - Ayushmann Khurrana